How Long Does it Take to Detox from Oxycodone Withdrawal?

 Don’t Try Quitting on Your Own

-Quitting oxycodone cold turkey, naturally, or with at-home detox kits can be dangerous and risky, and increases the risk for health complications like seizures and dehydration.
-These detox methods may seem like effective ways to overcome oxycodone dependence, but do very little to relieve withdrawal symptoms and help you stay drug-free.
+Quitting oxycodone cold turkey, naturally, or with at-home detox kits can be dangerous and risky and increases the risk for health complications like seizures and dehydration.
+These detox methods may seem like effective ways to overcome oxycodone dependence, but they do very little to relieve withdrawal symptoms and help you stay drug-free.

 Join an Aftercare Detox Program

-Detox is highly effective at helping you overcome physical dependence on oxycodone, but does not treat underlying psychological causes of oxycodone addiction.
+Detox is highly effective at helping you overcome physical dependence on oxycodone, but it does not treat underlying psychological causes of oxycodone addiction.
 Aftercare detox programs offer therapies that help you overcome psychological addiction so you can lead a far healthier lifestyle after completing detox.
 Cognitive-behavioral therapy, support group therapy, relapse prevention training, and individual, group, and family counseling are examples of therapies commonly available with aftercare programs.

 Know All Your Detox Options